 1. The Concrete-Pictorial-Abstract Approach (CPA)

-Concrete components include manipulative, measuring tools, or other objects the students can handle during the lesson.
+include manipulative, measuring tools, or other objects the students can handle during the lesson.

-Pictorial representations include drawings, diagrams, charts, or graphs that are drawn by the students or are provided for the students to read and interpret.
+by the students or are provided for the students to read and interpret.

-Abstract refers to symbolic representations such as numbers or letters that the student writes or interprets to demonstrate understanding of a task.
+symbolic representations such as numbers or letters that the student writes or interprets to demonstrate understanding of a task.

 As a teacher to very young children, I am glad that I'm on the right track when comes to teaching Mathematics.
 When I planned for Math lessons, I made sure to include exploring with concrete materials all the time.
 For the topic on 'Exploring numbers', I introduced the counting rhyme 'One potato, two potato' and brought in real potatoes for them to explore.
 As an extension activity, they placed the potatoes one by one in the egg tray.
 Through the activity, I could see how children picked up the skill of one to one correspondence.
 After learning about this approach, it would provide as a guideline when I'm planning for different levels in future.
 Now I know what needs to be introduced first and last so children will be exposed to various ways in learning Mathematics.

-Throughout the pages in my notebook, the word 'differentiated' will surely appear everyday.
+2. Differentiated Instructions Throughout the pages in my notebook, the word 'differentiated' will surely appear everyday.
 From teaching geometry to whole numbers, Mr Yeap never failed to ask the students how we can differentiate the lesson for both advanced and struggling learners.
 That's where we teachers come in as we will surely have cases where children are either lagging behind or having the- child- who- knows- everything!
 It is sure helpful that Mr Yeap brought this up for every topic so that we'll be able to facilitate when the need arise.
 Most teachers I knew had this misconception that differentiated instructions will mean more work for them.
 I learnt that using the same material, you can simplify the lesson for the struggling learners and made the task doable for them.
 For advanced learners, you can get them to think further simply by restructuring your questions to make it a little complicated from the previous problem.
 All this is possible without doubling your workload!

-As I've mentioned in my earlier blogs, I am looking forward to new discoveries in class every day.
+3. Teaching children the right thing and using the right language to teach Mathematics As I've mentioned in my earlier blogs, I am looking forward to new discoveries in class every day.
 Because of these new discoveries too, I felt smarter and more knowledgable.

 1. When teaching ordinal numbers, Teachers need to be mindful on how she used it to indicate position and space.
+For example, "Ali is 1st from the finishing line".

 2. Instead of using the word 'weight', Teachers should use 'mass' instead.
 This is because the unit for weight is Newtons (N) and not in kilograms.
 Dr Yeap suggested putting the question or sentence differently like "How heavy are you?" or "How much do you weigh?"